Evel Knievel: Caesars Palace

 While in Las Vegas to watch Dick Tiger successfully defend his World Boxing Association (WBA) and World Boxing Council (WBC) light heavyweight titles at the Convention Center on November 17, 1967, Knievel first saw the fountains at Caesars Palace and decided to jump them.

 To get an audience with casino CEO Jay Sarno, Knievel created a fictitious corporation called Evel Knievel Enterprises and three fictitious lawyers to make phone calls to Sarno.
 Knievel also placed phone calls to Sarno claiming to be from American Broadcasting Company (ABC) and Sports Illustrated inquiring about the jump.
-Sarno finally agreed to meet Knievel and arranged for Knievel to jump the fountains on December 31, 1967.
+Sarno finally agreed to meet Knievel and arranged for Knievel to jump the fountains on December 31, 1967, New Year's Eve.
 After the deal was set, Knievel tried to get ABC to air the event live on their popular Wide World of Sports.
 ABC declined but said that if Knievel had the jump filmed and it was as spectacular as he said it would be, they would consider using it later.

 Knievel, at the age of 29, used his own money to have actor/director John Derek produce a film of the Caesars jump.
 To keep costs low, Derek employed his then-wife Linda Evans as one of the camera operators.
 It was Evans who filmed the famous landing.
 On the morning of the jump, Knievel stopped in the casino and placed his last $100 on the blackjack table (which he lost), stopped by the bar, and had a shot of Wild Turkey, and then headed outside where he was joined by several members of the Caesars staff, as well as two showgirls.

 After doing his normal pre-jump show and a few warm-up approaches, Knievel began his real approach.
-When he hit the takeoff ramp, he claimed he felt the motorcycle unexpectedly decelerate.
+When he hit the takeoff ramp, he said later, he felt the motorcycle unexpectedly decelerate.
 The sudden loss of power on the takeoff caused Knievel to come up short and land on the safety ramp which was supported by a van.
 This caused the handlebars to be ripped out of his hands as he tumbled over them onto the pavement where he skidded into the Dunes hotel parking lot.

 As a result of the crash, Knievel suffered a crushed pelvis and femur, fractures to his hip, wrist, and both ankles, and a concussion that kept him in the hospital.
 Rumors circulated that he was in a coma for 29 days in the hospital, but this was refuted by his wife and others in the documentary film Being Evel.